 Sweet Dreams Inn Noted in Print and Video

-The inn has been featured in two Haunted Michigan travel books.
-The Victorian-style bed and breakfast were featured in 2007 within “Michigan’s Most Haunted, A Ghostly Guide to the Great Lakes State,” written by Sandy Arno Lyons.
-It was also featured as a Michigan Haunted House, in a paranormal documentary and movie.
+This presumed Bayport haunted house and inn has been featured in two Haunted Michigan travel books.
+The Victorian-style bed and breakfast was featured in 2007 in “Michigan’s Most Haunted, A Ghostly Guide to the Great Lakes State” by Sandy Arno Lyons.
+It was also featured as a Michigan Haunted House in a paranormal documentary and movie.
 The Inn is currently closed.
-If and when it ever opes again, the Sweet Dreams Inn registered guests by appointment.
+If and when it ever happens again, the Sweet Dreams Inn is now closed to guests

-Walk Through a Cemetery of a Long Lost Religious Colony – Ora Labora
+Walk Through Old Bay Port Cemetery of a Long Lost Religious Colony – Ora Labora

-In the 1860s German immigrants started a religious commune called Ora Labora.
+In the 1860s German immigrants started a religious commune a few miles north of Bay Port called Ora Labora.
 In its first year, 140 settlers established a town in the wilderness.
 However, the colony was plagued by illness, and within months of their arrival, the group suffered the first death of a little girl.
 A cemetery was established on the edge of the colony.
 It’s the final resting place for a town that has disappeared from all the maps.
 The burial ground still exists and is the only remnant of this long-lost colony.

 Other Haunted Michigan Material